TheresiaQuintes/teacups/docs/source/spinsystem.rst

 Sys.precursor
 ^^^^^^^^^^^^^
 * Defines the initial polarisation of the spin system.
 Dependent on the chosen system different initial polarisations are available.
 The precursor attribute defines the basis chosen for the initial polarisation.
 Set Sys.precursor to
-	* ``'basis'`` to give the polarisation vector in the basis of the hamiltonian. |rarr| possible for all spin systems
-	* ``'eigen'`` to give the polarisation vector in the eigenbasis of the system. |rarr| possible for all spin systems
+	- ``'eigen'`` to give the polarisation vector in the eigenbasis of the system. |rarr| possible for all spin systems
-	* ``'zf'`` to give the poalrisation vector in the basis of the zero field states. |rarr| possible for triplet spin systems
+	- ``'zf'`` to give the poalrisation vector in the basis of the zero field states. |rarr| possible for triplet spin systems
-	* ``'singlet'`` to initialize a pure singlet polarisation. |rarr| possible for radical pair spin systems
+	- ``'singlet'`` to initialize a pure singlet polarisation. |rarr| possible for radical pair spin systems
-	* ``'triplet-zf'`` to give the polarisation vector as a trplet precursor in the zero field basis |rarr| possible for radical pairs (with triplet precursor) and triplet doublet pairs (consisting of the triplet precursor and a radical precursor
+	- ``'triplet-zf'`` to give the polarisation vector as a trplet precursor in the zero field basis |rarr| possible for radical pairs (with triplet precursor) and triplet doublet pairs (consisting of the triplet precursor and a radical precursor
-	* ``'triplet-eigen'`` to give the polarisation vector as a trplet precursor in the eigenbasis |rarr| possible for radical pairs (with triplet precursor) and triplet doublet pairs (consisting of the triplet precursor and a radical precursor
-	* ``'coupled'`` to give the polarisation vector in the basis of doublet and quartet states. |rarr| possible for triplet doublet pair spin systems (does not work properly until now)

 * Obligatory for all simulations
 * e.g.::